P3-LLM: An Integrated NPU-PIM Accelerator for Edge LLM Inference Using Hybrid Numerical Formats: Evaluation

 We also compare the \workname{} PE with two mixed-precision PEs of SoTA LLM accelerators, BitMoD~\cite{bitmod} and MANT~\cite{mant}.
-Table~\ref{tab:pe_results} shows the area and power of different PE designs under 1GHz frequency. \workname{} delivers superior performance over the \texttt{FP16} PE of HBM-PIM, with $3.8\times$ higher energy efficiency per MAC.
-This substantial efficiency gain is attributed to our aggressive quantization approach that reduces the bit-width for both operands and intermediate computations.
-MANT explores weight-activation quantization via an adaptive numerical type that decomposes the multiplication into two partial sums.
-This design necessitates a fixed-point adder with high bit-width to add the two partial sums before accumulation.
-Moreover, BitMoD exhibits the lowest hardware efficiency, as it requires an expensive \texttt{FP32} accumulator to handle unquantized activations.
+Table~\ref{tab:pe_results} shows the area and power of different PE designs under 1GHz frequency.
+BitMoD exhibits the lowest hardware efficiency, as it requires an expensive \texttt{FP32} accumulator to handle unquantized activations.
+While MANT employs weight-activation quantization, its adaptive numerical type decomposes the weight-activation multiplication into two partial sums with high bit-width.
+This necessitates an expensive adder to add the two partial sums before accumulation, resulting in large area and energy overhead. \workname{} delivers superior performance over the \texttt{FP16} PE of HBM-PIM, with $3.8\times$ higher energy efficiency per MAC.
+This substantial efficiency gain is attributed to our efficient quantization approach that reduces the bit-width for both operands and intermediate computation.

+\textbf{\labeltext{Architecture Ablation Study.}{pim_ablation}} We conduct ablation studies to assess the performance gain of different architectural techniques proposed by \workname{}.
+Four designs are evaluated: (1) The baseline \text{HBM-PIM} accelerator running \texttt{FP16} models; (2) A PIM accelerator supporting \texttt{W4A8KV4} quantized models; (3) A PIM accelerator incorporating our throughput-enhanced PCU (TEP) to accelerate \texttt{W4A8KV4} models; (4) The proposed \workname{} with 8-bit attention-score on top of \texttt{W4A8KV4} and throughput-enhanced PCU.
+Fig.~\ref{fig:arch_abl} illustrates the normalized performance under batch sizes of 2 and 4.
+On average, \texttt{W4A8KV4} quantization achieves $3.3\times$ speedup over \text{HBM-PIM}, and adopting the throughput-enhanced PCU to exploit data reuse offers an additional $1.6\times$ speedup. \labeltext{Finally,}{p_quant_benefits} with 8-bit attention-score quantization, on average, \workname{} achieves another $1.2\times$ performance gain by enabling the low-precision PCU to fully accelerate the self-attention module.